jundalisay/spblist/content/en/social/economics/fallacies/supply-demand.md

 ## Scenario 3: That kind of coffee mug suddenly became so popular, for example through social media.

 It was a new kind of mug based on a limited material.
 It was first sold at an introductory price to test the market.
 Once demand was established, the competition* among mug-makers for the limited material raised the cost, without increasing the number of such mugs in society.
 This increased cost then increased its natural price.
 Unlike the economist's answer, the price of the mugs in this case cannot be raised to infinite heights.
-The pantrynomist's answer leads to this.
+The Supereconomist's answer leads to this.

 > *In Economics, the knowhow to make the special mugs would be monopolized by a single supplier.
 In Supereconomics, on the other hand, the basic intellectual property is made available to allow others to make the product and quench all demand as fast as possible.
 This is most commonly seen in open-source software which has sped up the development of software technology, leading to very useful apps and online services.